30+ Fun Bay Area Holiday Activities and Events (2025)

 There are tables and private chalets you can book, along with a pre-fixe menu, warm drinks, and winter snacks to enjoy as you’re transported to a mountain resort.

-Location: Palo Alto
+Location: Four Seasons Palo Alto

-Cost: $95/person
+Cost: Starting at $95/person

 Fantasy of Lights Drive-Thru, Los Gatos

-Fantasy of Lights is another drive-thru light display in the Bay Area, often confused with the Christmas in the Park drive-thru in San Jose.
+Fantasy of Lights is another drive-thru light display in the Bay Area, often confused with the nearby Christmas in the Park drive-thru in San Jose.

 This one is in Los Gatos and is the original holiday lights drive-thru!
-Tickets sell out early due to the massive popularity and it’s advised to book far in advance if possible.
+Tickets sell out early due to the massive popularity, and it’s advised to book far in advance if possible.

 I recommend grabbing some festive seasonal drinks at Los Gatos Soda Works after the drive-thru!